nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 Redis is an excellent modern memcache to use for both distributed caching, and with :doc:`Transactional File Locking <../configuration_files/files_locking_transactional>` because it guarantees that cached objects are available for as long as they are needed.

+The Redis PHP module must be version 2.2.5 or better.

 On Debian/Ubuntu/Mint install ``redis-server`` and ``php5-redis``.
 The installer will automatically launch ``redis-server`` and configure it to launch at